smichaelsen/typo3-gitlab-ci/README.md

 a folder `gitlab-script/` in your root directory with script files prefixes with an underscore `_`.
 Remove the underscore to activate the file and fill it with your own commands.

+### `after-composer.sh`

+Will be executed in the `composer` job which loads all dependencies and then moves everything to the `.Build` folder that is needed in the next stages and will eventually be deployed.
+You can use this custom script to influence the contents of `.Build`.

 ### `build-extensions.sh`

 Will be executed in the `build_extensions` job.
 If your TYPO3 extensions need to be built before the deployment, you